92 KQRS Morning Show

-The 92 KQRS Morning Show (also known as the KQ Morning Crew) is a popular, long-running radio morning show originating from KQRS-FM in Minneapolis, Minnesota.
-It is one of the highest-rated local morning shows in America.
+The 92 KQRS Morning Show (also known as the KQ Morning Crew) is a popular, long-running radio morning drive time show originating from KQRS-FM in Minneapolis, Minnesota.
+From the 1990s into the early 2000s, it was one of the highest-rated morning shows in the U.S.

+The show was hosted by Tom Barnard for 37 years, retiring at the end of 2022.
+Barnard was replaced by Steve Gorman of the rock group The Black Crowes.
+Brian Zepp, Candice Wheeler and Tony Lee are also heard on the show.

 Controversy

 Asian-Americans

-On June 9, 1998, Barnard was reading a news item about a Hmong girl that had killed her newborn son.
-The crew made several derisive remarks; in particular, Barnard stated that Hmongs should "assimilate or hit the goddamn road" and, in response to his reading of the $10,000 fine levied against the girl, "That's a lot of egg rolls."
+On June 9, 1998, Barnard was reading a news item about a Hmong girl who had killed her newborn son.
+The crew made several derisive remarks.
+In particular, Barnard stated that Hmongs should "assimilate or hit the goddamn road." and, in response to his reading of the $10,000 fine levied against the girl, "That's a lot of egg rolls."
 KQRS weathered protests from the Asian-American community and eventually issued a public apology in addition to making several PR-building concessions to the community.
 In a related concession, Tony Lee's stereotypical character "Tak" and his segment, "A Talk with Tak" was removed from the show.

 Native Americans

-In September 2007, Terri and Tom made comments about the Minnesota Chippewa and Sioux tribes, respectively, and the American Indian Alliance that raised concerns from the tribes.
+In September 2007, Bernard made comments about the Minnesota Chippewa and Sioux tribes.
+The American Indian Alliance that raised concerns from the tribes.
 The tribes mounted several protests throughout October, and the station again issued a public apology.